Community Recreation and Sport Facilities Program

 • Project management fees where a local council or school is managing the project.

-All applications (trails applications excluded) must contribute a minimum of 50% in funding towards the project unless BOTH of the following circumstances are evidenced:
+All applications requesting $500,000 and under must contribute a minimum of 50% in funding towards the project unless one of the following two circumstances are evidenced:

-• The facility is physically located within a geographical catchment area that is experiencing socio-economic disadvantage*; and
+2. The facility is physically located within a geographical catchment area (suburb) that is experiencing

-*For the purposes of this program, a community experiencing socio-economic disadvantage is identified as having a Socio-Economic Indexes for Areas (SEIFA) score of 2 or lower as determined in the Australian Bureau of Statistics Suburbs and Localities, Indexes, SEIFA 2021.
+*For the purposes of this program, a community (based on suburb) experiencing socio-economic disadvantage is identified as having a Socio-Economic Indexes for Areas (SEIFA) decile score of 4 or lower as determined in the Australian Bureau of Statistics Suburbs and Localities, Indexes, SEIFA 2021.

 Socio-Economic Indexes for Areas (SEIFA), Australia, 2021 | Australian Bureau of Statistics (abs.gov.au)